JaxDaxCamacho/ScarletWorldBuilding/Base Ideia.md

 [[Combat]] is represented by tokens.
 The tokens is mostly just used to represent distance.

-When the Monster attacks the hero needs to also preform a quick action event to reduce or eliminate damage.
+When the [[Monster]] attacks the hero needs to also preform a quick action event to reduce or eliminate damage.

-The [[Game World]] is a low dark fantasy one that revolves around a group of monster hunters. [[The Scarlet Company]] The player will be able to create his monster hunter by selecting a portrait, a name, a weapon and one or two [[Hunter School]].
+The [[Main Story]] is a low dark fantasy one that revolves around a group of monster hunters. [[The Scarlet Company]] The player will be able to create his monster hunter by selecting a portrait, a name, a weapon and a [[Hunter School]].